 Third Person

 David Blamey is a London-based artist and proprietor of the independent publishing imprint Open Editions.
-His work encompasses several activities – including exhibiting, curating and publishing – which overlap to form a multidimensional practice that resists conventional categorisation.
+His work encompasses several activities – including exhibiting, curating and publishing – which overlap to form a multidimensional practice that eludes conventional categorisation.
 To this end, his work is consciously positioned within a range of public situations, both inside and beyond the art gallery.
 He recently released an edited book, ‘Specialism’ (2016) and a record, ‘Rural’ (2015) and The Wire described his ‘O.K.’ sound project for My Dance the Skull’s 'Voice Studies’ series as ‘something quite strange, creepy and good’.

 First Person